 Counting numbers is an important early math skill that you should inculcate in your child.
-Ira 123 Number Book is designed by experts so that your child learns numbers the right way but also has a lot of fun doing it.

 Here are some tips you should keep in mind while teaching counting numbers to your young child.